nccgroup/PMapper/README.md

    perform the expansive search of `search_authorization_for`.
    * function `local_check_authorization_handling_mfa`: determines if a principal can make a given AWS API call, **DOES NOT** perform the expansive search of `search_authorization_for`, but **DOES** manipulate condition keys to test if the AWS API call can be made with or without MFA.
+Note that you can achieve the same effect by calling `local_check_authorization` and setting the multi-factor auth conditions.

 ### Visualizing